brendanthepretzel/10x-chatgpt-for-startups/README.md

 ## How to use the prompts
 If you don't have an account with OpenAI already, you can open one [here](https://platform.openai.com/signup).
 Once you have that setup, login and start a new chat session [here](https://chat.openai.com/chat).

 **BEFORE** you start using our prompts, you are going to need to tell chat GPT about the idea you want to develop.
-If you need help picking an idea you could try solving one of these [Innovation Challenges]()https://www.innovationchallenge.com/) , or just ask Chat GPT if it can generate a few startup ideas for you.
+If you need help picking an idea you could try solving one of these [Innovation Challenges](https://www.innovationchallenge.com/) , or just ask Chat GPT if it can generate a few startup ideas for you.

-Then, pick a prompt you like, and copy paste it over to your chat GPT session.
-Just be aware that some prompts will reference answers from previous prompts, in which case you can either make some adhjustments or just run a different prompt.
+Then, pick a prompt you like and copy paste it over to your chat GPT session.
+Just be aware that some prompts will reference answers from previous prompts, in which case you can either make some adjustments or just run a different prompt.

 Here is an example: